- While necessary to accommodate customers and boost revenue, accepting credit card payments carries risks for business owners.

 Modern POS software helps secure customer data.
 When businesses accept credit cards on mobile devices or POS systems, a “data lockout” occurs, according to Will Black, the CEO and chief giving officer at Sharing the Credit.

 “Once entered, the employee cannot pull the credit card number fully back up,” Black explained.
 This prevents employees from accessing customer credit card information.
 “They may be able to see the last four digits to verify it, but the data should be locked out.”

-“Many businesses allow a customer to make purchases on a card, and then return the item for cash as opposed to refunding it back to the card,” Black said.
-The original purchase may be completed using a stolen credit card, with the fraudsters then returning the items to get the cash.
+“Many businesses allow a customer to make purchases on a card and then return the item for cash as opposed to refunding it back to the card,” Black said.
+The problem is that the original purchase may have been completed using a stolen credit card, with the fraudsters returning the items to get the cash.